hackle/blog-rust/raw/typescript-union-to-tuple-array.md

 const t32: Union2Tuple<'a'|'b'|'c'|'d'|'e'> = ['a', 'b', 'c', 'd', 'e'];
 ```

-You'll agree with me this is quite a fancy trick, and there are more than one twist to it, although it all makes sense once you've seen it.
-You'd also notice how variance comes into play and it probably all makes sense and were well researched and designed.
-All in all, I gotta say, well played, TypeScript people!
+You'll agree with me this is quite a fancy trick, and there are more than one twist to it, which I hope are making sense by now.
+I also love how variance comes into play (every so often!), alongside a few less well-known language features.
+All in all, I gotta say, well played, TypeScript!

 # References